ARMmaster17/HIVEbook/Part3/Coding-for-HIVE.md

 From the example in 3.1.2.6.1, what if the variable *c* was a HIVEINT?
 This means that variable reading and writing is a network operation.
 A node missing its turn in a "round robin" style network switch could affect the outcome of the program.

+#### 3.1.2.7 Closing the program

+At the end of the *main* job, we see the following lines:

+    ...
+    PAUSE
+    HALT

+Although this code is unreachable due to the loop, we still add it for demonstration purposes.

+The *PAUSE* function allows the job to temporarily pause execution and give the user a chance to see the program output.
+Consider the following C# program.

+    using System;
+    using System.IO;

+    static int Main()
+    {
+        Console.WriteLine("Hello world!");
+        return 0;
+    }

+If you were to run this program, the console window would close before you had a chance to read the output.
+Now consider this new program:

+    using System;
+    using System.IO;

+    static int Main()
+    {
+        Console.WriteLine("Hello world!");
+        //////////////////////////////////
+        Console.WriteLine("Press enter to continue...");
+        Console.ReadLine();
+        //////////////////////////////////
+        return 0;
+    }

+Now the program will prompt the user to press enter before continuing.
+This allows the user to see any output, or to wait for when the user is ready to continue (reconnect a network interface, remove a hard disk, etc...).

 ## 3.2 C# API library